-A previous habitat evaluation revealed that the majority of suitable arroyo toad habitat present within the Newhall Ranch area occurs between the banks of the Santa Clara River (Impact Sciences 2002).
+The habitat evaluation portion of this study revealed that the majority of suitable arroyo toad habitat present within the Newhall Ranch area occurs between the banks of the Santa Clara River.
 Beyond the outer banks, both natural topography and human activities provide an inaccessible and/or inhospitable environment for any dispersing toads.
-It was also noted that much of the upland habitat beyond the banks of the stream may not have historically provided suitable over-wintering habitat for adult arroyo toad due to the arid conditions and lack of constituent elements that characterize high quality arroyo toad habitat.
+However, it would appear that much of the upland habitat beyond the banks of the stream may not have historically provided suitable over-wintering habitat for adult arroyo toad due to the arid conditions and lack of constituent elements that characterize high quality arroyo toad habitat.
 As such, it is possible that arroyo toad numbers were never high (if historically present) in this portion of the Santa Clara River.

-In summary, no arroyo toads were recorded within the portion of the Santa Clara River watershed included in the River Village project area, however this taxon has been recorded in very low numbers upstream (east) of the survey reach covered in this report.
-Whether one surmises that the upstream population(s) are a remnant of a once much larger population, or individuals from surviving upstream populations that may have been displaced during storm events from previous years, it is apparent that they are not breeding in the subject area and currently do not utilize habitats present within the River Village project survey area.
+In summary, no arroyo toads were recorded within the portion of the Santa Clara River watershed included in the Newhall Ranch area, however this taxon does occur in very low numbers upstream.
+Whether one surmises that the upstream population(s) are a remnant of a once much larger population, or individuals from surviving upstream populations that may have been displaced during storm events from previous years, it is apparent that they are not breeding in the subject area and currently do not utilize habitats present within the Newhall Ranch survey areas.